Cahir GAA

 Cahir GAA is a Gaelic Athletic Association club in the parish of Cahir, County Tipperary, Ireland.
-It's a dual club, with more success in football.
+It is a dual club, with more success in football.

-History

 Cahir has fielded GAA teams since 1885.

 Football

 Cahir fields Gaelic Football teams at both Senior and Junior A level.
-Their greatest and only real success at senior level came in 2003 when they defeated Ardfinnan to claim the County Championship.
+Their greatest success at senior level came in 2003 when they defeated Ardfinnnan to claim the County Senior Football Championship.